yehudastern/server-client-assighnment/README.md

 Server class:

+- This code defines a class ServerClass for a server in a client-server network communication.
+The server can send and receive messages to and from a server, and the class provides methods for connecting to the client, receiving messages, and sending messages.
+(See below for more details about the main methods)

+- The server can be initialized as follows: ServerClass(string fileName, int port), It takes two parameters - fileName: a string containing the name of a file, port: an int representing the port number to bind the server's socket to.
+The constructor creates a socket and binds it to the specified port using the AF_INET address family and the SOCK_STREAM socket type.
+It then creates an instance of the GetInput class (see above) and stores it in the m_input member variable.
+If either the socket creation or binding fails, an error message is printed to stderr and the program exits with a status code of 1.

+- The server_accept() method listens for a connection from a client on the server's socket and, if one is received, accepts it and stores the resulting client socket in the m_client_sock member variable.
+If there is an error listening to or accepting a connection, an error message is printed to stderr.

+- The server_recv() method receives data from the client socket stored in m_client_sock.
+It reads the data into a buffer and if the data is exist then passes it to the setInfo method of the m_input object(for recives organization data).
+If there was an error receiving data from the client, an error message is printed to stderr and 0 is returned (for close the connect with the client).
+If the connection was closed by the client, a message is printed to cout and 0 is returned.
+Otherwise, 1 is returned (for coninue in the loop).

+- The server_send() method processes the data received from the client using the Knn class and sends the result back to the client.
+It first checks the value of the m_input object's getflag method to determine if the data was properly formatted.
+If it was, the Knn class is used to classify the data and the resulting tag is sent to the client.
+If the getflag of Knn or GetInput Class returns 0, indicating an error in the input data, an error message is sent to the client instead.

 Client class:

 - This code defines a class ClientClass for a client in a client-server network communication.
 The client can send and receive messages to and from a server, and the class provides methods for connecting to the server, sending messages, and receiving messages.